The Future of IT Ticketing Systems: Emerging Trends and Technologies to Watch

 - Limited Visibility

-Traditional IT ticketing systems often lack visibility into the entire IT infrastructure, making identifying the root cause of issues difficult.
+Traditional or age-old ITSM ticketing tools often lack visibility into the entire IT infrastructure, making identifying the root cause of issues difficult.
 This can lead to longer resolution times and increased frustration for end-users.

 - Siloed Approach

-Traditional IT ticketing systems can be siloed, meaning that different teams or departments may have their ticketing systems that don't integrate.
+Legacy IT help desk ticketing solutions can be siloed, meaning that different teams or departments may have their ticketing systems that don't integrate.
 This can lead to duplication of efforts and confusion about who is responsible for resolving a particular issue.

 - Inefficient Processes